John Held Jr.: Youth

-The oldest of six children, John Held Jr. was born in Salt Lake City, Utah, to Annie Evans and John Lyman Held, who met at a church social.
+The oldest of six children, John Held Jr. was born in Salt Lake City, to Annie Evans and John Lyman Held, who met at a church social.
 His father was born in Geneva, Switzerland to Jacques Held, a watchmaker, and was noticed by Mormon educator John R. Park who was scouting Europe for talented young people.
 He adopted Held Sr. and brought him back to Salt Lake City.
-He decide not to pursue a career as an educator like his mentor, but instead pursued a diverse career in copperplate engraving, manufacturing fountain pens, and operating a stationery shop.
+He decided not to pursue a career as an educator like his mentor, but instead pursued a diverse career in copperplate engraving, manufacturing fountain pens, and operating a stationery shop.
 He privately developed his musical abilities on the cornet and organized Held's Band, which performed at all major Utah events for about fifty years.
 John Held Sr. contributed illustrations to the 1888 The Story of the Book of Mormon.
 Annie Evans, his mother, acted in the local theater.
 John Held Jr.'s maternal grandfather, James Evans, was an English convert to the Church of Jesus Christ of Latter-day Saints who traveled to Salt Lake City with the Mormon handcart pioneers.

 Thriving in a home where the arts were appreciated and encouraged, Held showed a talent for the arts at a young age.
 He learned woodcutting and engraving from his father, and sold a drawing to a local newspaper at the age of nine.
 The wood block was his preferred medium in his youth and he would return to it several times throughout his career.
 He loved Western culture including horses, deserts, and cowboys, and this was a recurring theme in his art, both as a child and as an adult.
 He sold his first cartoon, a Western-themed one, to Life magazine at the age of 15.

 In 1905, he began working as a sports illustrator and cartoonist at the Salt Lake City Tribune with his fellow West High School classmate Harold Ross.
 During his years at the Tribune, he obtained no formal art instruction claiming that his only teachers were his father and the sculptor Mahonri M. Young, a grandson of Brigham Young.
 In 1910 Held married Myrtle Jennings, the Tribunes society editor.
 In 1912 he relocated to New York, without his wife, to find a good job.
 While living in a flat with Hal Burrows and Mahonri Young, he drew posters for Collier's Street Railway Advertising Company and ads for Wanamaker's Department Store, and designed costumes and sets for the theater to make ends meet.
 In 1914, he returned to his linoleum block print style.